aurimas13/Machine-Learning-Goodness/README.md

 # The Ultimate 100 AI Tools | Day 86

 - Found 100 AI tools that will hone your productivity a lot.
-Some tools as Crhome extensions that I use are Magical AI, ConverseAI and Eightify.
+Some tools as Chrome extensions that I use are Magical AI, ConversAI and Eightify.
 More [here](https://joinsuperhuman.notion.site/e71c212c744142609d520d27bff65dcd?v=7785a239e4464e05a2c713f36cfcc2f4).